Parents and Concerned Others

 - Marked change in hygiene or behavior

 - Marked change in appetite

 - Sleep disturbances: including insomnia or sleeping too much

 - Suicidal expression, thoughts, or threats

-If you suspect that a student might need help, talk to him or her about what’s going on and listen.
-Encourage them to share his or her feelings.
+If you suspect that a student might need help, talk to them about what’s going on and listen.
+Encourage them to share their feelings.

 This video illustrates what you can do when you suspect a student may need help.

 What you can do if a student is need of help